 Lauren grew up in Vanuatu, in the South West Pacific, a French-British condominium.
 She obtained her LLB(Hons) and BSc (majoring in genetics) from the University of Auckland in New Zealand and an LLM from the European University Institute in Florence, Italy on a full scholarship.
-She has a Diploma in International Arbitration from the Chartered Institute of Arbitrators.
 Lauren is a bilingual French and English speaker and also has a working knowledge of Spanish.

 Contractual and IP dispute between US company and Chinese company (HKIAC Rules, Hong Kong) Lauren acted for a respondent Chinese company in an international commercial arbitration worth over USD100 million arising under a technology transfer licensing agreement.

 Tower Insurance v Earthquake Commission (Auckland High Court) Lauren acted for Tower insurance in its claim against EQC, arising out of the Christchurch Earthquake Sequence and the proper allocation of respective claim settlements for over 3,000 properties.
 The case concerned equitable subrogation, equitable contribution and recoupment.

 Biotechnology Company v Wholesale Pharmaceutical Company (LCIA Rules, London) Lauren sits as a co-arbitrator in a dispute arising under an international agreement for the supply of medical devices governed by English Law.